-The Capital Area Rural Transportation System (CARTS) is a political subdivision of Texas which was originally organized in 1978.
-Subsequently authorized by Texas Transportation Code Chapter 458 as a Rural Transit District (RTD), it is eligible for formula apportionment of state and federal funds for transit services.
-Since its establishment, CARTS has served as an RTD for the non-urbanized areas of nine counties in central Texas, including Bastrop, Blanco, Burnet, Caldwell, Fayette, Hays, Lee, Travis, and Williamson Counties.
-In 2012, the U.S. Census Bureau designated San Marcos/Redwood as an urbanized area (UZA) based on the results of the 2010 U.S. Census.
-As a result of the statutorily required Transportation Conference convened by the affected local governments (City of San Marcos, City of Martindale, Comal, Caldwell, and Hay counties) CARTS was selected to assume the direct recipient status for the UZA and formed an Urban Transit District in 2013.
+The Capital Area Rural Transportation System (CARTS) was originally organized in 1978 under the Interlocal Cooperation Act of 1971 and was subsequently authorized by Texas Transportation Code Chapter 458 as a Rural Transit District (RTD).
+It is eligible for formula apportionment of state and federal funds for transit services for the non-urbanized areas of nine counties in central Texas, including Bastrop, Blanco, Burnet, Caldwell, Fayette, Hays, Lee, Travis, and Williamson Counties.

-CARTS is governed by a board made up of a member from each of the nine county Commissioners Courts and an appointed representative of the San Marcos City Council.
+CARTS is governed by a board made up of a member from each of the nine county Commissioners Courts in its District.

 |Implementation Fiscal Year||Project Name||Cost|